 Genome-wide RNAi analysis of growth and viability in Drosophila cells.

-Michael Boutros, Amy A Kiger, Susan Armknecht, Kim Kerr, Marc Hild, Britta Koch, Stefan A Haas, Renato Paro, Norbert Perrimon, and Norbert Perrimon.
+Michael Boutros, Amy Kiger, Susan Armknecht, Kim Kerr, Marc Hild, Britta Koch, Stefan Haas, Renato Paro, Norbert Perrimon, and Heidelberg Fly Array Consortium.
 2004.
-“Genome-wide RNAi analysis of growth and viability in Drosophila cells.”
-Science, 303, 5659, Pp. 832-5.
+“Genome-Wide RNAi Analysis of Growth and Viability in Drosophila Cells”.
+Science, 303, 5659, Pp. 832-5. doi:10.1126/science.1091266

 A crucial aim upon completion of whole genome sequences is the functional analysis of all predicted genes.
 We have applied a high-throughput RNA-interference (RNAi) screen of 19,470 double-stranded (ds) RNAs in cultured cells to characterize the function of nearly all (91%) predicted Drosophila genes in cell growth and viability.
 We found 438 dsRNAs that identified essential genes, among which 80% lacked mutant alleles.
 A quantitative assay of cell number was applied to identify genes of known and uncharacterized functions.
 In particular, we demonstrate a role for the homolog of a mammalian acute myeloid leukemia gene (AML1) in cell survival.
 Such a systematic screen for cell phenotypes, such as cell viability, can thus be effective in characterizing functionally related genes on a genome-wide scale.